pytorch-fdn/ambassador-program/README.md

 Developers, researchers, educators, and advocates who are actively involved in the PyTorch community and meet the eligibility criteria.

 ### Can I nominate myself?
 Yes.
-Self-nominations are encouraged if you meet the requirements and are passionate about community leadership.
+Self-nominations are encouraged during active nomination windows if you meet the requirements and are passionate about community leadership.

 ### What happens after I submit a nomination?
 Your submission will be reviewed by the PyTorch Foundation team.
 Qualified nominees may be contacted for further discussion and onboarding.